Obong2566/DSA-Capstone-Project/README.md

 ## Project Overview
  This is a RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
-As a Junior Data Analyst, i have been tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, & customer engagement.
+As a Junior Data Analyst, i have been tasked with analysing product & customer review data to generate insights that can guide product improvement, marketing strategies, & customer engagement.
 The goal is to use my cleaned dataset and pivot outputs, to build an Excel dashboard.
 ## Analysis Tools
    Microsoft Excel [Download Here](https://www.microsoft.com/en-us/microsoft-365/buy/compare-all-microsoft-365-products)